jacoblee93/personallm/README.md

 openssl rand -base64 32
 ```

-Then paste this value into the `API_KEYS` field.
+Paste this value into the `API_KEYS` field.
 You can provide multiple API keys by comma separating them here, so make sure that none of your key values contain commas.

 Install and initialize the `gcloud` CLI if you haven't already by [following these instructions](https://cloud.google.com/sdk/docs/install).
 If you already have the CLI installed, you may need to run `gcloud components update` to make sure you are on the latest CLI version.